DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/README.md

     ```

 ## :three: **Connect to Postgres in Local Database Client**

+> If you used **Option 2**, you can ignore this section; pgAdmin already gives you a web-based client.

 - Some options for interacting with your Postgres instance:
     - DataGrip - JetBrains; 30-day free trial or paid version